hannibal002/SkyHanni/CONTRIBUTING.md

 ### Changelog Builder

 The PR description is processed by our [ChangeLog Builder](https://github.com/SkyHanniStudios/SkyHanniChangelogBuilder).
+Do not manually edit `docs/CHANGELOG.md` or `docs/FEATURES.md`.
+The builder generates it automatically from merged PR descriptions.

 - Follow the format examples from the template and remove the categories that do not apply to your PR.
 - A PR might include multiple changelog categories simultaneously.